-One of the main objectives of Animal Ethics is writing carefully researched reports and articles to make available to the general public, activists and people in the scientific and academic communities.
+One of the main objectives of Animal Ethics is writing research reports and articles and making them available to the general public, activists, and people in the scientific and academic communities.

 To date, we have published more than 150 articles about different issues related to why and how we should be concerned about the lives of sentient beings.

 However, there is still much more work that needs to be done.
-In particular, while some issues have been already explored, others remain unknown to most people, including those in relevant positions such as animal advocates and influential people who may be sensitive to the situation of animals.
+In particular, while some issues have already been explored, others remain unknown to most people, including people such as animal advocates and influential people who may be concerned about the situation of animals.

-This is particularly the case for animals living in the wild, as most people have no knowledge of their true situation and their suffering and of what can be done to help them.
+This is particularly the case for animals living in the wild, as most people have little knowledge of their true situation, their suffering, and what can be done to help them.
 There appears to be little understanding of the situation of small animals, such as many invertebrates, and their capacity to feel.
-In fact, scant attention is given in the case of the arguments for considering sentience, instead of other criteria, as the reason upon which we should base moral consideration.
+In fact, scant attention is given to arguments for considering sentience, instead of other criteria, as the basis for moral consideration.

 Animal Ethics is working to make more knowledge available about these and other issues that are important to all sentient beings.
-This is a huge task, and so your help can be invaluable.
-Many people, from different countries around the globe, have been collaborating to make the publications of our materials possible.
+This is a huge task, so your help can be invaluable.
+Many people, from different countries around the world, have been collaborating to make the publication of our materials possible.
 Perhaps you can help us too!